-

 To what extent is the prohibition of data scraping in the terms of use of a website enforceable?

 A significant challenge in assessing the legality of data scraping lies in interpreting website’s terms of service and whether they constitute enforceable contracts.
 Most scraping activities fall under ‘browsewrap’ agreements, raising questions about their enforceability.
-Courts have grappled with the issue of whether scrapers can be held liable for violating ToS to which they never explicitly agreed, highlighting the complexities of regulating online behavior.
+Courts have grappled with the issue of whether scrapers can be held liable for violating Terms of Service to which they never explicitly agreed, highlighting the complexities of regulating online behaviour.

 -